Hari-Shankar-Karthik/cs108-webdev-new/README.md

 To get *Looking For a Date?* up and running on your local machine, follow these steps:

+1. Download and install Node.js from \url{https://nodejs.org/en/download}.

+2. Download and install MongoDB Compass from \url{https://www.mongodb.com/docs/compass/current/install/}.
+Follow the instructions specific to your operating system.

-1. Download and unzip the server repository (you can download it from
+3. Download and unzip the server repository (you can download it from
     <https://github.com/Hari-Shankar-Karthik/cs108-webdev-new>).

-2. Open a new terminal in the main directory of the server and type
+4. Open a new terminal in the main directory of the server and type

                     npm install

-3. Once this is complete, you are ready to seed *Looking For a Date?* with login and student data.
+5. Once this is complete, you are ready to seed *Looking For a Date?* with login and student data.
 Copy the `login.json` and `students.json`. files into the `dbs/` directory (replace the extsting files, if there are any).
     Then, run the command

                     node seed.js

-5. Now, you are ready to start the server.
+6. Now, you are ready to start the server.
 Run the command

                     node index.js

-6. The server is now up and running on port 8000.
+7. The server is now up and running on port 8000.
 Open up a web browser and go to [localhost:8000/login](localhost:8000/login) to start the fun.